Breshad Perriman: Professional career

-2015 NFL Draft
+Pre-draft

 Perriman did not participate at the NFL Combine due to a hamstring injury.
 He did, however, show impressive physical ability at UCFs Pro Day at the end of March 2015, where he ran two sub-4.4 40-yard dashes.
 This sent him climbing in several mock drafts, and some projected him to be a mid-first round pick of the 2015 NFL Draft.

+Baltimore Ravens

 On April 30, 2015, Perriman was selected in the first round with the 26th overall pick by the Baltimore Ravens.

-Baltimore Ravens

-On May 11, 2015, Perriman signed a rookie contract with the Baltimore Ravens.
+On May 11, 2015, he signed a rookie contract with the Ravens.
 The deal was reportedly worth $8.7 million over four years with a $4.6 million signing bonus.
 On November 17, 2015, Perriman was placed on season ending injured reserve.
 In his NFL debut on September 11, 2016, Perriman had one reception for 35 yards against the Buffalo Bills.
-Perriman's first start in the NFL came in October 23, 2016.
+Perriman's first start in the NFL came on October 23, 2016.
 He caught one pass for 11 yards in a 16–24 loss to the New York Jets.

 On May 1, 2017, the Ravens announced that Perriman would switch from No. 18 to No. 11 for the season.
 Perriman wore No. 11 at UCF and was able to switch after the previous owner and fellow former UCF receiver, Kamar Aiken, left to the Indianapolis Colts during free agency.

 On May 2, 2018, the Ravens declined the fifth-year option on Perriman's contract, making him a free agent in 2019.

-On September 1, 2018, Perriman was released by the Ravens.
+On September 1, 2018, he was released by the Ravens.